wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
+v2.1.1 - 11/07/2011
+- Fixed compatibility with Theme My Login plug-in (introduced with v2.1.0) (thanks to Michele and Mark)
+- Fixed compatibility with WP-reCAPTCHA plug-in (thanks to des for the patch)

 v2.1.0 - 28/06/2011
 - Added confirmation registration (non MS only) (thanks to Marcello Foglia for sponsoring it)
 - Added custom welcome email (non MS only) (thanks to Marcello Foglia for sponsoring it)